-- 8. Cell Phone Policy: The use of cell phones and other electronic devices are not allowed in classrooms, labs, shops, or other venues where teaching or testing is taking place, unless permitted by the instructor.
-This includes texting and/or earphone devices.
+- 5. Basic Life Support Certification: All faculty and students in the MDCC Dental Hygiene Program must maintain certification in basic life support procedures, from the American Heart Association, at intervals not to exceed two years.
+Health Science students are required to satisfactorily complete Health provider CPR course prior to the beginning of the fall semester.
+For validation, a photocopy of the students' current CPR card (both front and back) is kept on file in the Health Science Office Coordinator's office.
+Copies of faculty and support staff CPR cards are kept in the Program Director's office. - 6.
+Cell Phone Policy: The use of cell phones and other electronic devices is not allowed in classrooms, labs, shops, or other venues where teaching or testing is taking place, unless permitted by the instructor.
+This includes texting, ear devices, and smart watches.
 First Offense: A warning will be issued if the device is used in the course of a teaching session.
-Subsequent infractions during teaching sessions will result in the student receiving appropriate disciplinary action, including but not limited to, being counted absent and possible withdrawal from the course.
-If such a device is used in the course of graded work, the work will be confiscated, and the student will receive a failing grade for that graded work with possible withdrawal from the course. - 9.
-Cheating Policy: According to the MDCC College Catalog, cheating is a form of misconduct.
+Subsequent infractions during teaching sessions will result in appropriate disciplinary action, including but not limited to, being counted absent and possible withdrawal from the course.
+If such a device is used in the course of graded work, the work will be confiscated, and the instructor has the responsibility of assigning an appropriate penalty in accordance with the instructor's course policy.
+This may include failure of the assignment, failure of the course, or dismissal from the institution.

+- 7. Cheating Policy: According to the MDCC College Catalog, cheating is a form of misconduct.
 Students who are found guilty risk dismissal from the college.
 Cover sheets may be provided during testing.
 Due to limited classroom space, you will be expected to face the front of the room in your desk (no turning sideways).
 This hopefully will provide an environment nonconductive for those who wish to cheat.
 Any student even suspected of cheating will receive an "F" on that particular test and will be dismissed from the classroom and risk possible expulsion.
 Proof of cheating results in automatic expulsion.
-Students sign a cheating policy form in the Dental Hygiene Student Handbook. - 10.
-Clinical Remediation Procedure Policy: All competencies are Pass or Fail.
+Students sign a cheating policy form in the Dental Hygiene Student Handbook. - 8.
+Clinical Remediation Procedure Policy: All competencies are graded in Axium.
+Students must achieve an 85% or better to pass in all clinics.
 All predetermined competency requirements in clinical courses must be successfully completed to pass.
 A maximum of 3 attempts will be allowed per competency, only 1 attempt per day following remediation.

 When a competency is failed, a remediation form must be completed by the student and submitted to an instructor stating what measures of remediation and/or practice were completed.
-The remediation form and the failed competency form must be presented to the instructor before beginning the second attempt.
+Remediation forms are kept in lead instructor's office.
+In order to perform another competency attempt, the remediation form and the digital failed competency must be presented to the instructor before beginning the second attempt.